Moh-Ayman/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.5.0
+New macro - `splunkadmins_shutdown_keyword`

+Updated alert - `AllSplunkEnterpriseLevel - Replication Failures` with new criteria and excluded shutdowns

 ### 2.4.9
 Updated alert - `SearchHeadLevel - Detect MongoDB errors` to include " W " based on git feedback